funkyrailroad/sous-chefs/TASKS.md

     - I could do a one-to-many relationship between groups and user_tasks
         - One group can have many user_tasks
-        - One user_task has exactly one group x handle user registration bugs (create tests) x log user in and redirect to home after account is created x be able to create multiple new users
+        - One user_task has exactly one group x figure out that flow to have a user without an account to scan a qr code, create an account, and get redirected to the my tasks page x as admin, create cooking session x scan a qr code as a non-logged in user x get prompted to login x click register x I don't jump to the join cooking session page, that must have gotten lost while going from the login page to the registration page x see my tasks x might have to use the "next" query parameter to redirect if it's provided x handle user registration bugs (create tests) x log user in and redirect to home after account is created x be able to create multiple new users